 Myth: A widely held but false notion

-Unless you operate a stable on the dark side of the moon, out of contact with everyone else, interactions with others will be an essential part of your business.
+Unless you operate your equine business on the dark side of the moon, out of contact with everyone else, interactions with others will be an essential part of making your business profitable.
 The success of your equine venture is a direct reflection of how well you manage the relationships you have with three important groups of people: your clients, your workers and third-party vendors and service providers.
 Conventional wisdom about these relationships often is wrong, and dispelling these myths is essential for keeping your stable running successfully.

-So, with apologies to the Discovery Channel’s popular “Myth Busters” Adam Savage and Jamie Hyneman, let’s dive into common myths about business relationships.
+So, with apologies to the Discovery Channel’s series “Myth Busters,” let’s dive into common myths about business relationships.